 - 13. Indemnification.

 - 13.1 Google indemnification obligations.
-Google will defend the Customer and its Affiliates using the Services under the Customer’s Account and indemnify them against Indemnified Liabilities in any Third-Party Legal Proceeding to the extent arising from an allegation that any Service or any Google Brand Feature infringes the third party's Intellectual Property Rights.
+Google will defend the Customer and its Affiliates using the Services under the Customer’s Account and indemnify them against Indemnified Liabilities in any Third-Party Legal Proceeding to the extent arising from an allegation that any Service or any Google Brand Feature, in each case used in accordance with the Agreement, infringes the third party's Intellectual Property Rights.

 - 13.3 Exclusions.
 Sections 13.1 (Google indemnification obligations) and 13.2 (Customer indemnification obligations) will not apply to the extent the underlying allegation arises from (a) the indemnified party's breach of the Agreement or (b) a combination of the indemnifying party's technology or Brand Features with materials not provided by the indemnifying party under the Agreement, unless the combination is required by the Agreement.